 Ultimately, how you treat your table’s cloth determines its lifespan.
-A well-maintained billiards table gives years of consistent playing, whereas a poorly kept one begins showing wear in a matter of months.
+A well-maintained billiard table gives years of consistent playing, whereas a poorly kept one begins showing wear in a matter of months.

 Billiards felt used a few hours a day typically offers three full years.
 However more or less time depends on factors like chalk, pets, drinks, lighting, and your own behind.
 Relating to such things, how you clean and store the table also influences its durability.

 Chalk is abrasive.
 When it settles, it damages the felt.
 Unfortunately, brushing it clean sometimes worsens matters.
 About 50% of chalk gets absorbed/smeared during cleaning.